Get glowing skin without your beauty therapist with this DIY facial

 Cleanse your face with an invigorating massage

 Once your face is bare and prepped, it's time to cleanse!
-This is a good opportunity to get the blood flowing in your cheeks, so massage your favourite cleanser in circular motions.
+This is a good opportunity to get the blood flowing in your cheeks, so massage your favourite cleanser into your skin using circular motions.
 Abide by the 60-second rule when it comes to cleansing.
 This way, the product can actually dissolve sebum and dirt while softening your skin effectively.
 Remember to use tepid or cool water to cleanse.

 Note: When massaging, make sure you're keeping the pressure light.
 Alternatively, you could use a facial massager to get the job done nicely.

-Use: Omorovicza Moor Cream Cleanser, which is the perfect detox solution for problematic skin.
+Use: Omorovicza Moor Cream Cleanser, which is the perfect solution for problematic skin.